nsnarender5511/go-opentelemety-implemetation/locust-simulations/README.md

 1. Start Locust with the `--class-picker` flag
 2. On the Locust web UI, you'll see a class picker that allows you to:
    - Set maximum execution counts for each task (e.g., `max_browse_all_products: 20`)
-   - All task limits are initially set to zero, so you must explicitly enable the tasks you want to run
+   - Task limits are interpreted as follows:
+     - `-1`: Unlimited executions (default)
+     - `0`: Task disabled (won't execute)
+     - `Positive number`: Maximum number of times to execute
    - Configure the target host

 Each task will be executed up to its configured maximum count, after which it will be skipped.
 This allows you to precisely control how many times each API endpoint is called during the test.